gnir-work/nmap-master-slave/README.md

 * The logging
 * The port of the report queue

-One thing which is configurable (and must be updated) however isn't in `consts.py` are the ports of the slaves They are located in `master.py` as they are not a const by definition.
+One thing which is configurable (and must be updated) and isn't in `consts.py` are the ports of the slaves They are located in `master.py` as they are not a const by definition.

-___side note___: _This design pattern was chosen because we wanted to have full control over what slave will receive what task and we couldn't get that from a single queue for pushing the tasks to the slave because of how zmq works_
+___side note___: _This design pattern was chosen because we wanted to have full control over which slave will receive which task and we couldn't get that functionality from a single push queue because of how zmq works_

 __side note 2__:  _There might be a second implementation where the master will be a rest api server and the slaves